-7.You want to migrate the user accounts located in Proseware.com/Staff to applications on PRO-PUBL.
+7.You want to migrate the user accounts located in Proseware.com/Staff to Litware.com.
+Once the migration is complete, users must have access to all applications on PRO-PUBL.
 Which two actions should you take to ensure that all applications on PROPUBL remain available?
 (Choose two.)